ovn-sbctl(8) OVN Manual ovn-sbctl(8)

 commands described above and reply with the results of

-scribed under Table Formatting Options in addition to the
+ting Options in addition to the the command-specific op‐

 exit Causes ovn-sbctl to gracefully terminate.